System identification for passive linear quantum systems: Methods for system matrices identification

 \subsection{Reconstruction of system matrices}

-Let $(A_0, B_0, C_0)$ be constructed from the transfer function of the quantum system \eqref{dynamics} and \eqref{observation} (note that now it is not limited to SISO).
+Let $(A_0, B_0, C_0)$ be constructed from the transfer function of a minimal quantum system \eqref{dynamics} and \eqref{observation} (note that now it is not limited to the SISO case).
 Then, for a certain matrix $T$, the matrices \eqref{typical trans} satisfy the constraints \eqref{A matrix}, which immediately yields $A+A^\dagger+C^\dagger C=0$, and $B=-C^\dagger$.
 These conditions are written in terms of $(A_0, B_0, C_0)$ as

 and $(T^\dagger T)B_0=-C_0^\dagger$.
-Now the system is assumed to be minimal, thus $A_0$ is Hurwitz from Lemma~\ref{stability lemma}.
+Now the system is assumed to be minimal, thus $A_0$ is Hurwitz from Lemma~\ref{lemma 3.1}.
 This means that the Lyapunov equation \eqref{Lyapunov} has a unique solution $T^\dagger T>0$.
 Accordingly, we have the diagonalization $T^\dagger T=U_0\Lambda U_0^\dagger$, where $\Lambda>0$ is a diagonal matrix composed of eigenvalues of $T^\dagger T$ and $U_0$ the corresponding unitary matrix.
 Then, $T$ is fully characterized by an arbitrary unitary matrix $U$ as